Guide For Visiting Canyonlands National Park in the Fall

 Take time to talk to the park ranger to get information about things you are interested in seeing and doing.
 Get tips and ideas on other things to do as well!

-There are fun and interactive ranger-led programs where you’ll learn about the natural and cultural resources at Canyonlands National Park.
+There are fun and interactive Canyonlands ranger-led programs where you’ll learn about the natural and cultural resources found at the park.

 Join a ranger for a talk, hike, or evening program.
 Check the website for the most updated schedule of events.